 Nursing Resume Examples and Writing Tips

 Whether you’re searching for your first nursing job or you’ve decided to look for another position after having been in the field for years, one thing is inevitable — you need a top-notch resume.
 If you just felt your stomach tighten, relax.
 We have an easy-to-follow formula to show you how to write a nursing resume.
 Plus, you can take a look at the nursing resume examples linked to this page for inspiration.
+From CNA and medical assistant to nurse midwife and travel nurse, we have nurse resume templates for many levels of healthcare professional.

 Nursing Resumes Must Be Customized

-Resumes, like cover letters, are not universal.
+While a nurse resume template can show you the basics of format and content, resumes, like cover letters, are not universal.
 To improve your chances of getting interview invitations, you need to customize your resume to each job you’re interested in pursuing.
 It only takes a few word adjustments here and there, but the payoff can be substantial.

-Nursing Resume Examples
+Nursing Resume Example

 How to Write a Nursing Resume